Consulting with a Conscience™

 Written by Amol Joshi

 Companies need to restrict who accesses which type of data and what they can do with it in order to keep it secure.
-IAM is in charge of managing identities and limiting access to the systems, apps, and data inside an organization.
-In simple words, IAM is a cybersecurity framework that ensures the right people (and things) have access to the right resources, at the right time.
+Identity access management (IAM) manages identities and limits access to the systems, apps, and data inside an organization.
+In simple words, IAM is a cybersecurity framework that ensures the right people (and things) have access to the right resources at the right time.

 At the heart of IAM is Active Directory (AD), which serves as the central repository for managing user identities, permissions, and access levels.
 Through AD, organizations can maintain stringent control over access rights and confidentiality of their digital assets.